qmsk/clusterf/README.md

 *   The `clusterf-docker` daemon is limited in terms of the policy configuration available.
     It needs support for different network topologies, such as Docker's traditional "published" NAT ports.
 *   Hairpinning to allow access to local backends from docker containers on the same host requires some work to deal with asymmetric routing on the docker host bridge.
+*   IPv6 configuration is partially supported in the `clusterf-ipvs` code, but untested.
+The `clusterf-docker` code is lacking IPv6 configuration support.

+## Future ideas

+*   Implement a docker networking extension to configure the public VIP directly within the docker container.
+    Removes the need for DNAT on the docker host, as forwaded traffic can be routed directly to the container.